envalert@envalert.org

 2.0.
 Objective

-The objective is to strengthen institutional capacity for effective implementation and monitoring of Rio Conventions in Uganda.
-The three Rio conventions project covers the 3 MEAs namely the United Nations Framework Convention on Climate Change (UNFCCC); the United Nations Convention to Combat Desertification (UNCCD); and the Convention on Biological Diversity (CBD).
+The objective is to strengthen institutional capacity for effective implementation and monitoring of the Rio Conventions in Uganda.
+The three Rio conventions project covers the 3 MEAs, namely the United Nations Framework Convention on Climate Change (UNFCCC); the United Nations Convention to Combat Desertification (UNCCD), and the Convention on Biological Diversity (CBD).
 The project will contribute to the implementation of Sustainable Development Goal 15 (Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss) and Goal 17 (Strengthen the means of implementation and revitalize the global partnership for sustainable development).

-Content about the STEP- UP Project
+Content about the STEP-UP Project

 1.0 Background